90t/book-club/README.md

 - this was the only I could get cloud 9 to run the server
 - A core component of my application is webforms, I accomplished this with Falsk web forms & the Flask-WTF exstention package which I installed with pip
 - the python package manager, while my venv was active with the command pip inatll flask-wtf

+### Flask-Babel
+- flask babel & the message.pot workflow was a challenging micro service to intergrate in to my project
+- In order to get up & running I needed install flask babel, I again installed this database python package with the pip package manager
+- with the command pip install flask-babel
+- I then again imported flask-babel package from flask & created an instance with an application as an argument in my mother __init_.py
+- Next was to update my config.py to support my applications langauge prefrences
+- In order to use my flask babel package I first needed to create a babel.cfg file with my jinja templates & python paths programmed to parse
+- My next command was to extract my languages with the command pybabel extract -F babael.cfg -k _l -o messages.pot
+- POT or otherwise known as portable object template
+- To compile my this file to a format so babel can compile at runtime
+- To achivev this I used the babael package again & ran the command pybabel compile -d  when running this command in your own project
+- this is where you need provide your top level directory path
+- After compilation babel will genrate a new messages.po, this is the file that will contain my langauges translations
+- To extract any new langauges I just needed to run the command pybabel extract -F babael.cfg -k _l -o messages.pot .
+- This command once again extracted my text , for the changes to take effect to my babel workflow, I needed to update
+- I used the similer command pybabel update -i messages.pot -d app/transaltions
+- This command updated my pot files with any new langauges that I decided to add to my project

 ### Database & Migrations